 Table 17.7.1: Plaza Space Requirement

 Zone District or Context Minimum Percentage of Overall Open Space Requirement

-C-R 25%

 Suburban 35%

 Urban 45%

 Transit 55%

-- B. Plaza spaces shall incorporate at least three of the following elements: - At least one seating space for each 250 square feet of plaza or public space area.
-The seating space requirement can be met through the use of benches, chairs, or seat-walls. - 2.
-A mixture of areas that provide shade, through the use of canopies, awnings, arcades, or other similar elements. - 3.
-In addition to those trees required to satisfy the open space requirement, trees shall be provided at a rate of one tree per 800 square feet of plaza or public space area. - 4.
-A water feature or piece of public art. - 5.
-Outdoor dining areas. - 6.
-Pedestrian-scale information kiosk.
+- B. When a plaza is required as a percentage of the overall required open space, the plaza space shall incorporate the following element - One linear foot of seating shall be provided for every 30 square feet of plaza area and/or public space.
+The seating space requirement may be met by providing benches, chairs, and/or seat-walls.
+Benches and seat-walls accessible from both sides and 33 inches or greater in depth may count both sides toward the seating requirement. - C. In addition to the requirements in Section 17.7.5.2.B, plaza spaces must provide at least 2 of the following elements: - 1.
+Shade structures such as pergolas, canopies, awnings, arcades, or other similar elements. - 2.
+In addition to trees required to satisfy the open space requirement, trees shall be provided at a rate of one tree per 800 square feet of plaza or public space area. - 3.
+Water features or public art. - 4.
+Activity areas including but not limited to outdoor cafes, retail spaces, and/or programmed spaces that accommodate entertainment, meetings, educational activities, and play areas - Pedestrian-scale information kiosk